 Through our speakers (Lions) we are helping to rewrite the blueprint of corporate leadership styles and working environments through storytelling with a difference.
 Influencing companies to do more and allow employees to speak up in difficult times and focus on their wellbeing and happiness.
 It’s not only the right thing to do but it’s a business imperative and directly links to individual and business productivity.

-I’m proud to say that within 12 months we have supported over 65 companies in the UK and globally.
+I’m proud to say that since we launched we have supported over 200 organisations and reached more than 900,000 people across the world.
 This is only the beginning.

 Gian Singh Power